-- (1) The Student Misconduct Committee is hereby established to deal with alleged student misconduct in accordance with University legislation and procedures. - (2) The Student Misconduct Committee is required to have a Charter that clearly defines its objectives and functions, the responsibilities of its members and provides details of the Committee's membership and operations. - (3) The Student Misconduct Committee Charter has effect according to its terms and must be reviewed by the Committee at least every two years and submitted to the Vice-Chancellor for approval.
+- (1) The Student Misconduct Committee is hereby established to deal with alleged student misconduct in accordance with University legislation and procedures. - (2) The Student Misconduct Committee Charter is set out in Schedule 2. - (3) The Student Misconduct Committee Charter has effect according to its terms.